-The History of Cartography ($150 and up; multi-volume) edited by David Woodward, JB Harley and others: University of Chicago Press 1987 (volume I) – This is an ongoing, multi-volume, multi-authored and scholarly collaboration.
+The History of Cartography ($150 and up; multi-volume) edited by David Woodward, JB Harley and others: University of Chicago Press 1987 (volume I) This is an ongoing, multi-volume, multi-authored and scholarly collaboration.
 It is hard to overestimate the importance of this work, and it may be of use in virtually every category listed below.
 It is expensive (but a real value), as each of the volumes (currently four: one for vol. I and three for vol. II) is priced individually.
-This has generally replaced older histories as the most cited reference source of its kind, although admittedly some of the earlier histories are shorter and less expensive.
+This has generally replaced older histories as the most cited reference source of its kind, although admittedly some of the earlier histories are shorter and less expensive in print versions.
 Volume III (2 vols.), on the cartography of the Renaissance, is now available.
-Volumes I and II are now available online at no charge.
+Volume VI, Cartography in the Twentieth Century will be available in April 2015.
+Several volumes are now available online at no charge.

 Maps in the Atlases of the British Library - A Descriptive Catalogue c.
 850-1800 (about $400 for the two volume set plus the accompanying CD) by Rodney W. Shirley: British Library Publishing, 2004.
 This will immediately become a major reference source for all who have an interest in old maps.
 As with many newer reference works, this is not inexpensive, but certainly a major value for what it represents.

 The Sovereign Map - Theoretical Approaches in Cartography through History. ($60) by Christian Jacob (translated by Tom Conley; edited by Edward H. Dahl): University of Chicago Press, 2006.
-This is a detailed and scholarly overview, based on Jacob's L'Empire des Cartes: Approche théorique de la cartographie à travers l'histoire published in 1992 by Bibliothèque Albin Michel Histoire.
+This is a detailed and scholarly overview, based on Jacob's L'Empire des Cartes: Approche thorique de la cartographie travers l'histoire published in 1992 by Bibliothque Albin Michel Histoire.